 What is waiting period in health insurance?

 Waiting period in health insurance is the specified amount of time for which your health insurance policy will not cover you for any pre-existing diseases that you might have mentioned in your proposal form while purchasing the health insurance policy.
-The waiting period differs from company to company and it also depends on the type of your pre-existing conditions.
+The waiting period differs from company to company, type of your pre-existing conditions and among the various types of health insurance .
+Waiting periods of senior citizen health plans may be lower as compared to other plans.

 What is free look period in health insurance?